Sara Levi-Tanai

 The Inbal Dance Theater archival collection is located at the National Library of Israel.
 It includes many archival materials such as photographs, audio files, video recordings, performance programs and more.
 Also included in the archive are dozens of correspondences, and personal notes by Levi-Tanai, as well as letters and greetings sent to the troupe and Levi-Tanai, reflecting her extensive network with prominent dance figures during her career.

-Additional pages on our website related to Yemenite singing and dancing
+Additional resources on our website related to Yemenite singing and dancing

 See the biography of Sarah Harat.